 - 1. A non-fatality accident that results in injuries to one or more persons that require immediate medical treatment away from the scene. - 2.
-A non-fatality accident that results in disabling damage to one or more vehicles that must be towed away from the scene.
+A non-fatality_accident that results in disabling damage to one or more vehicles that must be towed away from the scene. - 3.
+A non-fatality_accident that involves a rail car, trolley car or bus, or vessel, that must be removed from operation.